rmolinari/thesis_1999/1999_thesis.typ

     + $i_eta = 2$ and $nu_eta$ is infinitely often in a state numbered less than 4.

      Once cycle $nu_eta$ reaches #state(4) it can only return to a lower numbered state by being reset.
-     But by defintion this cycle is not reset after state~$s$, so the only way it can infinitely often be in a state numbered less than 4 is if it never reaches #state(4).
+     But by definition this cycle is not reset after state~$s$, so the only way it can infinitely often be in a state numbered less than 4 is if it never reaches #state(4).
 This contradicts the definition of $i_eta$.

     In the case $|alpha| = 2e + 1$ the argument is again similar and simpler.